liu3309/liu3309.github.io/_publications/underreview-terminal-landuse-did.md

 permalink: /publication/underreview-terminal-landuse-did
 date: 2025-01-01
 venue: "Under review"
-citation: "Liu, J., Kong, N., & Gao, Y. (Under review).
+citation: "Liu, J., Kong, N., & Gao, Y. (2026).
 Are Airport Expansion Catalysts of Urban Development?
 Unveiling the Influence of New Terminals on Surrounding Land Use."
 ---